General-Translation/generaltranslation/README.md

 console.log(supported) // true
 ```

-## API
+## Prompt Internationalization API

-For these functions, you need to sign up for an API key at <a href='https://generaltranslation.com' target='_blank'>generaltranslation.com</a>.
+For this function, you need to sign up for an API key at <a href='https://generaltranslation.com' target='_blank'>generaltranslation.com</a>.

 There's a small, free allowance to let you test out the API without payment details.